Pauldwyer/Yoga-club/README.md

 - __Class Timtable__

   - This section tells the user the days, times and locations that classes are held.
-  - This information is valuable to the user.

 ![Class Timetable](https://res.cloudinary.com/dwswn1jvq/image/upload/c_scale,w_577/v1660523729/Duncannon%20Yoga%20Club/class-timetable_n0wodr.png)

 - __Youtube Video__

   - This section has a youtube video from the famous yogi Sadhguru.
-  - This video teachs the user about yoga.
+  - This video teaches the user about the principles of yoga.-

 ![Youtube](https://res.cloudinary.com/dwswn1jvq/image/upload/v1660651828/Duncannon%20Yoga%20Club/README/res-console.cloudinary_wjf3yr.png)